Aishrma/Personal-Portfolio/README.md

 ## Furthur Imrprovements

 - Will make it more responsive.
-- Will be connecting the contact to a database.
+- Will be connecting the contact form to a database.

 ## Contact